ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_kinesis--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false
-- `region` (String) Region where the Kinesis stream is located.
-Not Null
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true
 - `reuse_connections` (Boolean) Reuse connections between requests, which can improve performance.
 Default: true
 - `send_to_routes` (Boolean) Select whether to send data to Routes, or directly to Destinations.
 Default: true